Applications are invited for postdoctoral bursaries from candidates in any area of the Arts, Humanities and Social Sciences.

 Competition for IASH Postdoctoral Fellowships is intense.
 We also offer targeted postdoctoral opportunities in a number of disciplines, and applicants may prefer to apply for these.
 If an application to a specific postdoctoral scheme listed below is unsuccessful, it will then be considered as part of the general pool of Postdoctoral Fellowships:

-Early career researchers in history may be interested in the CSMCH-IASH Visiting Postdoctoral Fellowship in Modern and Contemporary History or the Daiches-Manning Memorial Fellowship in 18th-Century Scottish Studies.
+Early career researchers in history may be interested in the Daiches-Manning Memorial Fellowship in 18th-Century Scottish Studies or the IASH-HCA Postdoctoral Fellowship.

 Early career researchers with an interest in digital arts, digital humanities, digital education, digital design and/or digital social sciences may wish to apply for the Digital Scholarship Postdoctoral Fellowship.